Last Updated: 2/9/2023

 Spondylolysis is a defect of the pars interarticularis (such as a fracture) and may lead to slippage of a vertebra in the spine (called spondylolisthesis).
 It is a common cause of low back pain.

 This condition may develop because of a number of reasons, from genetics to sudden trauma, and may be a result of repetitive motions or regular stress on the spine.
-If the injury is work-related, an Iowa work comp lawyer in Des Moines can help file a claim for workers' comp benefits.
+If the injury is work-related, an Iowa work comp lawyer can help file a claim for workers' comp benefits.

 Facts to Know About Spondylolysis